Facts About the Florida Keys Pin 3

 Activities in the Keys

-2. The Florida Keys National Marine Sanctuary encompasses the coastal waters of the entire island chain.
+3. The Florida Keys National Marine Sanctuary encompasses the coastal waters of the entire island chain.
 It also includes the shallow flats, the mangrove clusters, and the corals.
 Its purpose is to protect the only living barrier coral reef of the continental United States.

 4. 23 artificial reefs were created in the waters of the Keys.
 The Florida Keys National Marine Sanctuary is the only national marine sanctuary to have approved artificial reefs.
-Since 1981, they deliberately sunk several ships.
+Since 1981, they have deliberately sunk several ships.
 Artificial reefs formed around them.

 Shipwreck Treasure Museum